 There are nine different indigenous groups in Chile.
-The largest one is Mapuche, followed by the Aymara, the Diaguita, the Lickanantay, and the Quechua peoples.
-As the only country in Latin America, Chile’s constitution does not recognize the indigenous peoples.
-The indigenous groups face challenges especially in terms of territorial rights.
+The largest one is the Mapuche, followed by the Aymara, the Diaguita, the Lickanantay, and the Quechua peoples.
+Chile is the only country in Latin America, that does not recognise the indigenous peoples in its constitution.
+For that, indigenous groups face challenges, especially in terms of territorial rights.

-Also, Law No. 19,253 of 1993 on indigenous promotion, protection, and development remains in effect, even though it does not meet the international law standard concerning the rights of indigenous peoples to land, territory, natural resources, participation, and political autonomy.
+Law No. 19,253 of 1993 on indigenous promotion, protection, and development remains in effect, even though it does not meet international law standards concerning the rights of indigenous peoples to land, territory, natural resources, participation, and political autonomy.

 Indigenous peoples in Chile

-There are 1,565,915 indigenous persons in Chile and nine different indigenous groups.
-The Mapuche represents 84 per cent of the indigenous population, while the Aymara, the Diaguita, the Lickanantay, and the Quechua peoples together represent 15 per cent.
+There are 1,565,915 indigenous persons in Chile, that is 9% of the national population, and nine different indigenous groups.
+The Mapuche represent 84% of the indigenous population, while the Aymara, the Diaguita, the Lickanantay, and the Quechua peoples together represent 15%.

 Main challenges for Chile’s indigenous peoples

 According to the Ministry of Social Development, 30.8% of the indigenous population live in poverty, while for the non-indigenous population that figure is 19.9%.
 The region of Araucanía, which concentrates the largest indigenous population, continues to be the country’s poorest region.